njbrown/loris/SYNTAX.md

 DragonScript's types are: number, string, bool and Object. number, string and bool are passed by reference.
 Objects are created from classes and are passed by value.

 Math operations can only be done on numbers.
-This means you currently cannot concatenate strings.
-In fact, strings are pretty useless since they cannot be manipulated any way.
+You can, however, concatenate strings( AND ONLY STRINGS) using the + operator.

 Variable Comparisons
 ====================